brood915/workflow-builder/README.md

 ## How to run

-npm install
+- npm install
-npm run dev
+- npm run dev
+- Go to the localhost link printed in the terminal